ahlamkhan903-pixel/CodeAlpha_NetworkSniffer/README.md

 # CodeAlpha — Basic Network Sniffer

-A Python-based network packet sniffer built as part of the **CodeAlpha Cybersecurity Internship **.
+A Python-based network packet sniffer built as part of the CodeAlpha Cybersecurity Internship.

 ---